Addressing Diversity & Wellness in the Strengthened Quality Standards

 Standard 5 – Clinical Care

-Standard 5 describes the responsibilities of providers to deliver safe and quality clinical care to older people.
+Describes responsibilities of providers to deliver safe and quality clinical care to older people.
 The governing body has overall responsibility to ensure a clinical governance framework is implemented and to monitor its effectiveness.
-Providers operationalise the clinical governance framework and report on its performance.

 This project has been collaboratively developed as a partnership between the Eastern Sector Support and Development Team (EACH), the SSD Connect Alliance & the Grampians Region Sector Support and Development Team.